OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

 Warning, `params: {proxyHostName: "cmp.pafdemopublisher.com"}` should lead to the Client Node

-To be developed: On May 2nd 2022 the method to whitelist PAF-members bid adapter is not available yet.
-It means non member could get and use PAF ids without pledging to follow its principle.
+To be developed: On May 2nd 2022 the method to whitelist bid adapter is not available yet.
+It means non member could get and use a user id and preference without pledging to follow the OneKey principles.

-### Add a Prebid.js “bidWon” Callback to Retrieve PAF Transmissions
+### Add a Prebid.js “bidWon” Callback to Retrieve Transmissions

-The callback retrieves the PAF transmissions from the winning bid responses and makes the audit log available for the CMP’s Audit Log Viewer
+The callback retrieves the Transmissions from the winning bid responses and makes the audit log available for the CMP’s Audit Log Viewer

 To be confirmed: On May 2nd 2022 the method to make the audit log available is not fully finalized